 He was appointed to command off West Africa in July 1783 with his broad pennant aboard the Grampus 50, but having briefly returned home in 1784 suffering from yellow fever he died aboard this vessel of a tropical fever on 17 January 1786, being buried at sea.
 When his crew first learned of his desperate illness they slaughtered his collection of animals, having attributed his condition to their presence.

-Thompson was unmarried.
 He wrote “Meretriciad” in 1755 and “Meretricious Miscellaneous Plays” and “A Sailors Letter” in 1767, as well as poems and sea songs which his men took great pleasure in singing to him.
 A great friend of David Garrick and of Samuel Johnson to whom he was also a benefactor, he was known as ‘Poet Thompson’ and was well known in London society.

-He told many tall stories, with the result that some of his claims could never be relied upon.
+Thompson told many tall stories, with the result that some of his claims could never be relied upon.
 During 1785 he carried an artist aboard his ship.
 He was beloved by his men, and one of his many protégés was another maverick, the future Rear-Admiral Sir Home Riggs Popham.